david-sauvage/effective-java-summary/README.md

 __Item 66 : Native methods__

 It's really rare that you will need to use native methods to improve performances.
 If it's needed to access native libraries use as little native code as possible.

+__Item 67 : Optimization__

+Write good programs rather than fast one.
+Good programs localize design decisions within individual components so those individuals decisions can be changed easily if performance becomes an issue.